Fire precautions in wartime: Public Information Leaflet 5

 This leaflet more than any of the earlier ones really brought home to me how stressful wartime life must have been for people like my mother who were left alone with young children while their husbands were away in the forces.
+As a young child myself, it just washed over me: I remember it all clearly, but was never afraid.

 PUBLIC INFORMATION LEAFLET